 I have to take advantage of this holiday.

-Yes, Paul did all that while others were busy on holidays enjoying with their families.
+Yes, Paul did all that while others were busy on holiday enjoying themselves with their families.

 By the time everyone got back to Ebedei camp and training resumed, Paul found himself doing almost everything that was asked of him.

-To the joy of Paul Onuachu’s family, their breadwinner son finally made his dreams – after so many sufferings.
+To the joy of Paul Onuachu’s family, their breadwinner son finally made his dreams – after so much suffering.
 A Denmark club didn’t just fall in love with him, they wanted him to be the future of their dream team.